qwiglydee/otree-experiments/LIVE_API.md

 - `type` = 'feedback'
 - `input`: the corresponding original input, normalized
-- `correct`: boolean indicating the answer is correct
+- `correct`: boolean indicating the answer/solution is correct
 - `error`: if present, indicates the input is wrong (a player fail)
   - `code`: a string code of an error to use in program code
   - `message`: a human readable string to display